checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

 dedicated docs on checkMatch and testMatch](/docs/cli/using-check-test-match/)

 - `cli`: Defaults for CLI commands.
-  - `runLocation`: The default run location when running `npx checkly test`.
+  - `runLocation`: The default run location when running `npx checkly test` and `npx checkly trigger`.
-  - `privateRunLocation`: The default private run location when running `npx checkly test`.
+  - `privateRunLocation`: The default private run location when running `npx checkly test` and `npx checkly trigger`.
+  - `retries`: The number of times to retry a failing check run when running `npx checkly test` and `npx checkly trigger`.

 ## `Check`